tahaozcn/CCGAI/README.md

 # E-Commerce AI Project

-This project is a graduation project that enables visual search in e-commerce platforms using artificial intelligence.
+My graduation project focused on visual search technology for e-commerce platforms using artificial intelligence.

-## Project Summary
+## About This Project

-The E-Commerce AI Project is an innovative solution that allows users to search for similar products using images they upload.
-Developed using image processing and artificial intelligence technologies, this system provides search results based on visual similarity analysis.
+I developed this project as part of my graduation requirements.
+It enables users to search for products by uploading images, utilizing advanced image processing and AI technologies to find visually similar items in an e-commerce database.

-## Setup Steps
+## Setup

 ### Requirements